scorpsj77/ResourceAwareLean/README.md

   reachability.
 The Kleinberg–Tardos ancestor theorem is proved from an abstract recursive-tree certificate structure that the executable DFS does not currently construct. -->
-- The MergeSort asymptotic bound is stated on inputs whose length is a power of two.
+- The MergeSort asymptotic bound is stated for inputs whose length is a power of two, following the implementation and assumptions in Kleinberg and Tardos’s textbook.

 ## Related work